Oil rises more than 1 percent, boosted by weaker dollar

-(Corrects next-to-last paragraph in March 23 story to show Schlumberger expects international, not global, decline in industry spending on exploration and production)
+(This version of the March 23 story corrects next-to-last paragraph to show Schlumberger expects international, not global, decline in industry spending on exploration and production.
+The company's international market does not include North America.
+The mistake also appeared in earlier updates.)

 NEW YORK U.S. crude futures settled more than 1 percent higher on Monday, boosted by a falling dollar that outweighed pressure on prices from a global supply glut.